MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

 ### Refresh VM Networks
 > [!NOTE]

 > Refresh cmdlets for VM networks, VM network gateways, and VM network gateway pools  will be available in the upcoming VMM updates.
-To manually refresh the VM networks, use the following procedure:
+Manually refresh these  by using the following procedure:

 1. Get all the NC managed HNV VM networks from the VMM server by using the following cmdlet: